Events - Week View

 Dorothy Cooper Spence Community Center

-Come out and join the group for a CCC classic — the Saturday Chaires ride.
 The route covers some beautiful country roads with a few rolling hills to get your blood pumping.
 We re-group periodically.
-There is a rest stop with water and ice (!) at the Wacissa Church around mile 20.5.
+There is a rest stop at the Wacissa Church around mile 20.5.